 Best rental car for Iceland in September: How to get a cheap car?

-When you’re considering which car to choose, think about what you plan to do, how many people will be in your group, and how much luggage you plan to bring.
+When you’re considering which car to choose, think about what you want to do, how many people will be in your group, and how much luggage you plan to bring.
+Renting a car in Iceland in September is a bit less competitive than in peak summer months, but you’ll still want to book ahead of time!

 Additionally, it’s essential to consider road conditions during this time of year.
 In September, the road conditions in Iceland can be quite varied.
 While many main roads remain accessible and in good condition, rural and highland roads might start to get slippery due to rain or early snowfall, especially towards the end of the month.

-the views that you can see from the car mirrors during iceland road trip
+the views that you can see from the car mirrors during Iceland road trip

 What to do in Iceland in September